SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/Date/Date.md

 ---
+title: crmscript_ref_Date
-title: Date
+description: Date
-path: /EJScript/Classes/Date
-intellisense: 1
+intellisense: Void.Date
-classref: 1
 sortOrder: 194
+so.topic: reference
 ---

 A class for representing dates as objects.